 - The Comfort Layer: There are several types and thicknesses of foam comfort layers in Sleep Number beds.
 Denser and thicker comfort layers (like memory foam layers) will provide more support and increase the firmness of a mattress.

 - The Mattress Top: Sleep Number offers a variety of mattress tops.
 Plusher pillow top style mattress tops will be less firm than a flatter mattress top.

 The I-10 is an interesting mattress because it has a comfort layer made up of both memory foam and PlushFit foam.
 The PlushFit foam is lighter than the memory foam, which tends to be denser and firmer.

 The Customer Service representative I talked to told me that the memory foam layer in the I-10 makes it a firmer mattress than a popular model like the P-5, which contains only PlushFit foam.

-You Might Want To Consider This Mattress If:
+Who Might Want To Consider This Mattress:

-You Have A Sleep Partner.
+People Who Have A Sleep Partner.
 The I-10 model is only made with dual air chambers – that means that each individual can control his/her side of the bed with their own air chamber customized to their individual Sleep Number setting.

-You Want A Firm Mattress.
+Those Who Want A Firm Mattress.
 The I-10 is made up of several layers, including a 2” foam base pad, 4” of PlushFit foam and memory foam and 2” of Hypersoft Quilting Foam sewn into the duvet style mattress top.

-You Are On A Budget.
+People Who Are On A Budget.
 The I-10 mattress is the most expensive Sleep Number bed available.
 The mattress just under $5,000 for a Queen size.
 It does include many features, including Sleep IQ Technology.